olimorris/persisted.nvim/README.md

 })
 ```

-> **Note**: If git branching is enabled on a non git enabled repo, then `main` will be used as the default branch

-If you switch branches in a repository, the plugin will try to load a session which corresponds to that branch.
-If it can't find one, then it will load the session from the `main` branch.
+> **Note**: If you initiate git in a repository which has an existing session file, you'll need to add it's branch name to the session name.
+To do this from within Neovim, use the `:Sessions` command, navigate to the session and press `<C-a>`.

 ### Autosaving